 Redemptions in Kind.
 Each of the Funds does not intend, under normal circumstances, to redeem its shares by payment in kind.
 It is possible, however, that conditions may arise in the future that would, in the opinion of the Board, make it undesirable for the Funds to pay for all redemptions in cash.
 In such cases, the Board may authorize payment to be made in readily marketable portfolio securities of a Fund.
 The securities will be chosen by each of the Funds, may be either a pro rata payment of each of the securities held by a Fund or a representative sample of securities, and will be valued at the same value assigned to them in computing a Fund's NAV per share.
 Shareholders receiving them bear the market risks associated with the securities until they have been converted into cash, as well as taxable capital gains when the securities are converted to cash and may incur brokerage costs when these securities are sold.
-An irrevocable election has been filed under Rule 18f-1 of the 1940 Act, wherein a Fund must pay redemptions in cash, rather than in kind, to any shareholder of record of a Funda who redeems during any 90-day period, the lesser of (i) \$250,000 or (ii) 1% of a Fund's NAV at the beginning of such period.
+An irrevocable election has been filed under Rule 18f-1 of the 1940 Act, wherein a Fund must pay redemptions in cash, rather than in kind, to any shareholder of record of a Fund who redeems during any 90-day period, the lesser of (i) \$250,000 or (ii) 1% of a Fund's NAV at the beginning of such period.
 Redemption requests in excess of this limit may be satisfied in cash or in kind at a Fund's election.

 Signature Guarantees.
 To protect your account and a Fund from fraud, signature guarantees may be required to be sure that you are the person who has authorized a change in registration or standing instructions for your account.
 Signature guarantees are generally required for (i) change of registration requests; (ii) requests to establish or to change telephone and bank wire redemption service other than through your initial account application; (iii) transactions where proceeds from redemptions, dividends, or distributions are sent to a financial institution; and (iv) redemption requests in excess of \$50,000.
-Signature guarantees are acceptable from a member bank of the Federal Reserve System, a savings and loan institution, credit union (if authorized under state law), registered broker-dealer, securities exchange, or association clearing agency and must appear on the written request for change of registration or redemption request.
+The Funds may require that signatures be guaranteed if you request the redemption check be made payable to any person other than the shareholder(s) of record, mailed to an address other than the address of record, if the mailing address has been changed within thirty (30) days of the redemption request, any redemption transmitted to a bank other than the bank of record, or in certain other circumstances, such as to prevent unauthorized account transfers or redemptions.
+Signature guarantees are acceptable from a member bank of the Federal Reserve System, a savings and loan institution, credit union (if authorized under state law), registered broker-dealer, securities exchange, or association clearing agency, but not from a notary public, and must appear on the written request for change of registration or redemption request.
+All documentation requiring a signature guarantee must utilize a New Technology Medallion Stamp.